Five from Finland

 “We've already been able to make small-scale geopolymers that are the perfect shape – mainly cubes,” enthused professor of design Maarit Mäkelä, who is the leader of the research group.

-The paper on the initial findings was published by the group in June this year.
+The paper on the initial findings was published in the summer of 2023.
 Among the benefits of geopolymers, the researchers highlighted lower energy consumption and reduced emissions: whereas traditional ceramics need to be fired at temperatures of up to 1 300 degrees Celsius, the geopolymer mixes used by the team were cured at just 80 degrees Celsius.

 VTT aims to create more environmentally friendly meat alternatives using sunflower press cakes as a key protein ingredient.